All Around Austin

 Lady Bird Johnson Wildflower Center

 Visitors will learn about the native plants of Texas in this 284-acre facility.
-It features 900 different varieties including trees and cultivated gardens along with wildflowers.
-Another good option for kids, this is one of best Austin Texas museums for families.
+It features 900 different varieties, including trees, cultivated gardens, and wildflowers.
+Another good option for kids, this is one of the best Austin, Texas, museums for families.

 The Pioneer Farm

-With an 90-acre facility, visitors experience life in the 1880s Texas.
+With a 90-acre facility, visitors experience life in the 1880s Texas.
 Historical interpreters demonstrate skills of the time period and it offers workshops staffed with artisans.
-With its animals, The Pioneer Farm is the best Austin Texas museums for families.
+With its animals, The Pioneer Farm is the one of the best museums in Austin for kids.

 Best Places for Texas Wildflowers